Los Choneros: Government and law enforcement response

-- Anti-gang operations and crackdowns
+Anti-gang operations and crackdowns

 After the La Roca jailbreak, the Correa administration attempted to crackdown on gangs, corruption, and overcrowding in prisons by constructing a series of “mega prisons.”

 According to James Barget of Insight Crime, soon, over half of the prison population was housed in just four facilities.
 But the new prisons were poorly built and run, lacking guards, infrastructure, and basic services such as running water and adequate food.
 For the prisoners and prison officials, it was clear that Correa’s promises that rehabilitation programs would be at the heart of the system existed on paper alone.
 Corruption ran rampant.”

 Ecuador established a witness protection program in 2014 to protect and assist victims and witnesses.
 However, the program lacks resources and witnesses are protected by police officers rather than military personnel.

-- Military involvement and states of emergency
+Military involvement and states of emergency

-In January of 2024, a high-profile leader of the Choneros gang, Rasquina and Adolfo Macias (Fito) escaped from the La Roca prison in the city of Guayaquil, resulting in the country declaring a national emergency due to the “internal armed conflict.”
+In January 2024, a high-profile leader of the Choneros gang, Rasquina and Adolfo Macias (Fito) escaped from the La Roca prison in the city of Guayaquil, resulting in the country declaring a national emergency due to the “internal armed conflict.”
 This escape was made possible with the help of other prisoners, and it also was believed to be aided by prison staff.
 According to James Barnett, “When the police entered La Roca that night, they found 14 guards handcuffed and locked in cells.
 A fence had been cut several days before, and footprints led to a nearby riverbank where they found a boat containing prison guard uniforms, munitions, and rifle magazines… and authorities would come to believe they did it all with the complicity of guards and police.”.

 Since the government's crackdown on gangs after the prison breakout, overall killings have decreased, but the number of kidnappings and extortion crimes have risen, and the security situation in Ecuador remains dire.

 According to Human Rights Watch, “The military, which has controlled Ecuador’s prisons since January, has held detainees incommunicado, at times hampering their right to consult with lawyers or to obtain medical assistance.
 Soldiers appear to be responsible for multiple cases of mistreatment and some cases of torture in prison.
 At a court hearing, one detainee described guards whipping him on the back with a cable and stepping on his finger.
 “Since they supposedly couldn’t hit me yesterday because I’m sick, they made me spread my legs and hit me in the testicles.”